Minionguyjpro/Optia/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: Having an question?
-Ask it.
+about: Ask here for help.
 ---